kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

 ### Control over Use of Quotas

-At present, three feature gates control operation of quotas:
+At present, two feature gates control operation of quotas:

 * `LocalStorageCapacityIsolation` must be enabled for any use of quotas.